Uric Acid (Urine)

 Chemotherapy or radiation therapy to treat cancer

-Foods high in purines.
-These include organ meats, mushrooms, some types of fish and seafood, and dried peas and beans.
+Foods high in purines, such as organ meats, mushrooms, some types of fish and seafood, and dried peas and beans.

 How do I get ready for this test?